gbif/ipt/FAQ.wiki.md

 ### 7. What outgoing connections does the IPT make?

-In production mode, the IPT makes outgoing connections to http://gbrds.gbif.org.
-In case you need to update your firewall rules, note you will also need to cater for a “non-proxyfied” redirection to http://apps2.gbif.org.
+In production mode, the IPT makes secure outgoing connections to https://gbrds.gbif.org.

-In test mode, the IPT makes outgoing connections to http://gbrdsdev.gbif.org.
-In case you need to update your firewall rules, note you will also need to cater for a “non-proxyfied” redirection to http://apps2.gbif-uat.org.
+In test mode, the IPT makes secure outgoing connections to https://gbrds.gbif-uat.org.

+If you need to update firewall rules, that means opening port 443 for outbound HTTPS connections.

+Before version 2.3.4, connections were made using HTTP, rather than HTTPS: http://gbrds.gbif.org and  http://gbrdsdev.gbif.org.
+HTTP connections use port 80.

 ### 8. How can I configure my IPT to assign DOIs to datasets?